networkservicemesh/cmd-forwarder-vppagent/README.md

 Runs the debug target, which is just like the test target, but starts tests with dlv listening on port 40000 inside the container.

-## Debugging the forwarder
+## Debugging the cmd

-When you run 'forwarder' you will see an early line of output that tells you:
+When you run 'cmd' you will see an early line of output that tells you:

 ```Setting env variable DLV_LISTEN_FORWARDER to a valid dlv '--listen' value will cause the dlv debugger to execute this binary and listen as directed.```